Demi-urge/menace_sandbox/vector_service/README.md

 ### Bundled embedding model

-Text embeddings fall back to a tiny DistilRoBERTa encoder stored locally at `vector_service/minilm/tiny-distilroberta-base.tar.xz`.
-The archive is downloaded from Hugging Face on first use.
+Text embeddings fall back to a tiny DistilRoBERTa encoder stored at `vector_service/minilm/tiny-distilroberta-base.tar.xz`.
+The archive is not committed to the repository; it is downloaded from Hugging Face on first use so deployments can remain fully offline thereafter.

 Pre‑fetch or refresh the archive with: